Are the Gifts of the Spirit for Today? A Brief Exploration

 Neither side is understanding the question rightly.
 Of course, I will not satisfy everyone, or, perhaps, anyone.
 But this is my attempt to satisfy myself on this subject.
 And I hope to bring you along as well.

 We will first look at four negative arguments that people make that believe the charismatic gifts have seized.
 Then we will look at one positive argument in favor of the continuation of the charismatic gifts.
 I also have included a long excursus that outlines a somewhat chronological example of the ongoing powerful and uncommon work of the Spirit since Pentecost.
+Finally, we will look at a few practical reflections.

 Negative Argument One: The Abuses of Charismatics Make it Impossible that the Gifts of the Spirit Continue Today